The top ten longest-running West End shows ever

 One of the most successful musicals of all time, Andrew Lloyd Webber’s The Phantom of The Opera is a jaw-dropping spectacle, inspired by real events that happened at the Paris Opera in the early nineteenth century.
 The Phantom is feared by all, and the only love he holds in his heart is for a young performer, Christine, who he takes under his wing.
 Since the musical opened at Her Majesty’s Theatre on 9th October 1986, the show has captivated audiences worldwide, and continues to do so.

 2. Les Misérables

 Les Misérables is the longest-running musical in the West End, and second longest in the world.
 Featuring the songs “I Dreamed a Dream” and “Lovely Ladies” written by the wonderful Claude-Michel Schönberg, it has become an absolute classic.
-Set in revolutionary era France, it tells the story of ex-convict Jean Valjean and his quest for redemption.
-After initially opening at the Barbican Centre on 8th October 1985, it opened at the Palace Theatre later that year, and transferred to its current home, the Queen’s Theatre in 2004.
+Set in revolutionary-era France, it tells the story of ex-convict Jean Valjean and his quest for redemption.
+After initially opening at the Barbican Centre on 8th October 1985, it opened at the Palace Theatre later that year, and transferred to the Queen’s in 2004, re-opening at the Sondheim Theatre in December 2019.
 Test yourself on the history behind the longest-running musical here.

-The Mousetrap is the world’s longest running theatre production, with a whopping 66 years in London’s West End since 25th November 1952.
+The Mousetrap is the world’s longest-running theatre production, in the West End since 25th November 1952.
 Legendary crime novelist Agatha Christie’s timeless thriller sees a group of people gathered together in a remote country house only to discover there is a murderer in their midst.
 The question is, who can it be?
 Unfortunately, the original terms of the play state that the film rights cannot be sold until after the play has been closed in the West End for more than six months.
 Some eager film producers have been waiting for a very long time!